 Pornographic content normalizes sexual harm

-Research shows that media has the ability to significantly impact viewers’ perception, especially children.
-When your child are exposed to harmful content such as violent content, gender stereotypes and most importantly pornography, your child’s worldview will suffer, increasing your child’s perspective of engaging in high-risk behaviors and negatively change your child’s perception of what good and sustainable relationships are with people.
+Research shows that media can significantly impact viewers’ perceptions, especially children.
+When your child is exposed to violent, racist content and especially, pornography, your child’s worldview will suffer, have a negative perception of what good and sustainable relationships are and increase the chance of engaging in high-risk behaviors.

 What influence is that?
 Pornographic content normalizes sexual harm by portraying a lack of intimate relationships between partners, in some cases, violence and rape.

 Your child is at an age more susceptible to what he sees and exposes to the outside world because neurons reflected in the brain are developing.
-These neurons play an important role in the way your child take in new information.
-Your child learns for the most part by mimicking, with reflective neurons involved in observing what others do and imitating those behaviors.
+These neurons play an important role in the way your child takes in new information.
+Your child learns mostly by mimicking, with reflective neurons involved in observing what others do and imitating those behaviors.

 Your child has a high risk of becoming a porn addiction

-Completely uncontrolled watching inappropriate movies can flare from an act of mere curiosity to searching the Internet into a serious addiction.
+Completely uncontrolled watching inappropriate movies can flare from an act of curiously searching the Internet into a serious addiction.
 Chemically, dopamine is the basis of this addictive behavior.
 Dopamine is a brain chemical that makes people feel comfortable, a rewarded feeling for doing things that will help them survive and succeed in life.

 When large amounts are released too quickly, addiction occurs.
-Since the brain cannot immediately process high levels of dopamine, it builds a wall with tolerance to pornography.
-This may mean less dopamine is released or less dopamine receptor is released that functions less.
+Since the brain cannot immediately process high levels of dopamine, it builds a wall of tolerance to pornography.
+This may mean less dopamine is released or less dopamine receptor is released that function less.

 This leads to the story that your child is motivated to watch more inappropriate movies or to watch more weird and violent pornography to regain the same stimulus as the first time.
 As your child watches porn more and more, brain stamina increases, leading to the formation of a “rock” that blocks the reward and logical judgment centers of the brain.